evidence-dev/evidence/sites/docs/pages/reference/themes/index.md

                 - "#fb7185"
 ```

-Then use it like so
+Then use it in the `colorScale` prop

 ```markdown
 <DataTable data={country_summary}>